Accessibility Legislation for Saskatchewan

-In the 2019 Speech from the Throne, government announced that new legislation will be introduced aimed at removing and preventing accessibility barriers.
-The new accessibility legislation will look at design of public spaces, information and communications, customer service standards, service animal certification, public sector procurement and employment, and public transportation.
+In the 2019 Speech from the Throne, government announced it will introduce new legislation aimed at removing and preventing accessibility barriers.
+The new accessibility legislation will look at design of public spaces, information and communications (including customer service standards), service animal certification, public sector procurement, public sector employment and public transportation.

-During the development of this legislation, we will be seeking feedback from people across Saskatchewan, including the disability community, stakeholders, the private sector and general public.
-Opportunities to participate in the shaping of the new accessibility legislation will be announced in the coming months.
+During the development of this legislation, we will be seeking feedback from people across Saskatchewan, including the disability community, stakeholders, the private sector and the general public.

 What already exists:

 - The Uniform Building and Accessibility Standards Act (UBAS)

 - Saskatchewan Human Rights Commission Code and Regulations